 Our Cocoa

 Supporting Women and Empowering Communities

 Women in cocoa growing communities are key agents not only for economic, environmental and social change but importantly for ensuring the protection of children.
 We support women’s empowerment and reduce gender inequality through our targeted programmes and partnerships.
-To date, with Ferrero’s support, more than one thousand five hundred Village Savings and Loans Associations (VSLA) have been established, providing thousands of women with access to small loans to support entrepreneurial activities and training to set up and manage a business.
+To date, with Ferrero’s support, more than 1,700 Village Savings and Loans Associations (VSLA) have been established, providing thousands of women with access to small loans to support entrepreneurial activities and training to set up and manage a business.

+Our Cocoa